c20mp/DataAnalyzerProject/README.md

 7. Decide if you want to answer another question.
 Design an object for that question and incorporate it into your existing code.

 ## Grading
 The grade will go up depending on how thorough the analysis.
-Example grades:
+Rubric:

 ### B/B+
 You design an object and read in data, but don't draw any conclusions.